connerCpowell/DSASeqUtils/README.md

 ## Dependencies
 All utilities require python2.7.

-design_kaspar.py requires that blastn.
+design_kaspar.py requires blastn.
 Please ensure blastn is in your path before executing design_kaspar.py

 gap_stats.py has an optional flag that requires matplotlib.